decred-proposals/mainnet/5d9cfb07aefb338ba1b74f97de16ee651beabc851c7f2b5f790bd88aea23b3cb/1/payload/index.md

-Decred Open Source Research proposal 2
-The purpose of this proposal is to collect and discuss ideas for research projects that this program should fund - as described in the edit to the [first research proposal](https://proposals.decred.org/proposals/c68bb790ba0843980bb9695de4628995e75e0d1f36c992951db49eca7b3b4bcd).
+Decred Open Source Research proposal 2 - research projects The purpose of this proposal is to collect and discuss ideas for research projects that this program should fund - as described in the edit to the [first research proposal](https://proposals.decred.org/proposals/c68bb790ba0843980bb9695de4628995e75e0d1f36c992951db49eca7b3b4bcd).

-The reason for using a Pi proposal is to take advantage of the system's document certification and anti-sock-puppet features.
+The reason for using a Pi proposal is to take advantage of the system's document certification and anti-sockpuppet features.

 Up/down votes on comments are stored transparently in the Pi repository and will soon be easily associated with user IDs.
 They can be relied upon to the same degree as individuals signalling agreement with text or "reactions" in the bridged communications channels, maybe more so because this signalling mechanism is available to everyone and robustly recorded.